 Internal Conflict

-Internal conflict is a psychological struggle that takes place within a character, often involving feelings of fear, doubt, moral dilemma, or desire.
+Internal conflict is a psychological struggle that takes place within a character psychologically, often involving feelings of fear, doubt, moral dilemma, or desire.

-This form of conflict can be a powerful tool in character development, as it enables the reader to delve into the protagonist's psyche and understand their motivations or fears on a deeper level.
+This form of conflict can be a powerful tool in a character arc, as it enables the reader to experience the protagonist's psyche and understand their motivations or fears on a deeper level.
 Internal conflict can make characters more relatable, complex, and compelling, thereby enhancing the reader's investment in the story.

 An example of internal conflict in literature is found in Jane Eyre by Charlotte Bronte, where the protagonist must reconcile her passion for Mr. Rochester with her sense of morality and integrity.